Table of contents

 If you feel like your best productive self when you’re not wearing sweats, I challenge you to put on some jeans and even put on some jewelry if it makes you feel productive.
 It’s the best way to feel professional in your new remote career.

-Wearing ‘real pants’ may help you sit up straighter, and having some real jewelry or professional shoes on may give you your professional voice if you’re on a call, or surely, if you’re taking a video interview.
+Wearing ‘real pants’ may help you sit up straighter, and having some real jewelry or professional shoes on may give you your professional voice if you’re on a call, or surely, if you’re taking a remote interview.

 Which remote work tools help work-from-home productivity?